If you don’t have the perfect short form, don’t worry, you can still pass your review. What’s the problem you are bumping up against?

 The short form contains a question asking if your condition has improved.
 If your condition has improved, they may send you a long form review to gather more information about your current state of disability.

 During the long form review, if your doctor’s records indicate that your condition has improved, they may look at your review more closely and you may need stronger documentation.
 If you are still disabled, it is still possible to continue to be approved.
 You may wish to take some extra steps to document your condition or any new conditions that have developed: How to Prepare for a Long Form Medical Review

 Uh oh!
 I don’t have three recent doctor visits!!

 Social Security guidelines state that appointments within the past two years are considered recent.
-So if you have seen your doctor at least three times within the past two years, this may be acceptable – as long as visits were for the condition you were approved for. (for example, If you got approved for bipolar, it does not count if you went to the doctor for the flu).
+So if you have seen your doctor at least three times within the past two years, this may be acceptable.

-If you did not have standard doctor visits but instead went to the hospital for your condition, under the doctors section you can list the dates when you met with doctors in the hospital.
+If you did not have standard doctor visits but instead went to a hospital, clinic, or emergency room and had some kind of treatment or assessment there, then under the doctor’s section you may be able to list the dates when you had appointments with doctors in the hospital or clinic.